ross-buc/Notes/git-markdown.md

 - **git branch -M main** - *changes the name of the master branch to main*
 - **git merge example** -*if you are on the main branch, this will merge the example branch into the main branch*
 ## March 24, 2023 - 08:50 AM
-- **git diff** - *command to view current changes between commits, branches, files and working directory*
+- **git diff** - *command to view current unstaged changes between commits, branches, files and working directory*
 - **git diff HEAD** - *shows all changes staged and unstaged since head.*
 - **git diff --staged** - *only shows staged changes*
 - **git diff --cached** - *same as git diff staged*